 Exposure to the elements

 As your balcony may often be exposed to windy conditions, some vegetables including tomatoes may require staking to avoid their stems breaking in strong winds.
-Most vegetables need full sun, but a position with at least six hours of direct sunlight is suitable for many vegetables.
+Most vegetables need full sun, but a position with at least six hours of direct sunlight is suitable for many veggies.
 A position with sun from the early morning to early or mid afternoon is an ideal aspect for growing edible plants.

 Pests and problems